-The federal processor or Thunderbird may select to verify the information you reported on the Free Application for Federal Student Aid - FAFSA.
+The federal processor or Thunderbird may select to verify the information you reported on the Free Application for Federal Student Aid-FAFSA.
 Federal regulations require that 30 percent of our aid applicants selected by the federal processor and attend go through the verification process.
 The Thunderbird Financial Aid Office follows certain policies in its selection of applicants to verify.
-Students will be selected if the FAFSA is submitted before the tax return is completed.
+Students will be selected if the applicant is not filing a tax return or if something appears to be odd on the FAFSA.

-If you are selected for verification, complete the verification form we send you and return it with the documents requested within 30 days:
+If you are selected for verification, complete the form we send you and return it with the documents requested within 30 days.
+Some of the documents may include:

-- Signed copy of federal tax return (including all schedules) for year(s) requested on verification form, or overseas income verification - Copies of W-2 forms - Verification of certain untaxed income and any other documents requested to support your verification - Non-filer statement
+Signed copy of federal tax return (including all schedules) for year(s) requested on verification form

+- Copies of W-2 forms - Verification of certain untaxed income and any other documents requested to support your verification - Non-filer statement, clearly explaining how you survived during the 2010 tax year including any cash and non-cash equivalent support (if someone else is paying bills, etc. on your behalf), the sources and amounts for 2010.
+This is an explanation of how you met your monthly financial obligations. - Verification Worksheet or Non-Filer Verification Worksheet

-Note: If you do not have access to your federally filed documents, contact the IRS
+Note: If you do not have access to your federally filed documents, contact the IRS.

 Any discrepancies in information may cause delays in processing and receipt of funds.
-Finance charges may apply if the delay is due to submission of documents.
+You may be required to pay your bill prior to financial aid funds being received if the delay is due to submission of documents.